Aswaran: After the fall of the Sasanians

 Most of the asbaran was disbanded after suffering defeat and conquest during the Muslim conquest of Persia.
 However, several factions of the asbaran, each faction led by a different leader, defected to the Arabs in order to preserve their status and wealth.
 These asbaran factions settled in various places in the newly established Muslim territories, where they each become known by several names, the most known and prominent faction being the asawira, who under their leader Siyah settled in the newly established settlement of Basra.

+After the Ghaznavid invasion of the Indian subcontinent, the term Aswar and later Sawar or Sowar is used to denote the rank of cavalry troops during the time of the Delhi Sultanate, Mughal Empire, British Raj and currently the cavalry troops of India and Pakistan.